fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 - **Outlook Node**: This node connects to the Outlook API to fetch unread messages from the configured mailbox.
 You can configure it to filter by folder, sender, or other metadata as needed.
   - 📸 *Insert screenshot of Outlook node here (showing its configuration)*
 - **Mark as Read Node**: After emails are retrieved, this node marks them as read in Outlook so they are not reprocessed in subsequent workflow runs.
-This is crucial for workflow integrity and to avoid redundant analysis.
+This is crucial for workflow integrity and to avoid duplicate analysis.
   - 📸 *Insert screenshot of Mark as Read node here (showing its configuration)*

 By separating these two nodes, the workflow maintains a clear audit trail of which emails have been analyzed, and supports scalable processing for large inboxes or high-frequency polling.